 EAD Expedite Request with CongressMan – Good Chance

-On June 20, 2019, some users have reported that Congressman in Massachusetts have said that they are NOT allowed to send specifically ‘H4-EAD’ expedite requests to USCIS anymore!
+On June 20, 2019, some users have reported that Congressman in Massachusetts has said that they are NOT allowed to send specifically ‘H4-EAD’ expedite requests to USCIS anymore!

 You will still need the supporting documents for the expedite reason you give.
 Some people have successfully got their L2 and H4 EAD expedited within a day with congressman help.